platformio/platformio-docs/en/stable/_sources/core/userguide/cmd_settings.rst.txt

 Examples
 ~~~~~~~~

-Change to check for the new PlatformIO each day
+Change to check for the new PlatformIO Core each day

 .. code-block:: bash